strikeout/mylar/README.md

 - Second, Mylar allows the server to perform keyword search over encrypted documents
 - Finally, Mylar ensures that client-side application code is authentic, even if the server is malicious.

+## Info

+The original version was a completely customised meteor installation (for meteor v0.6.3!) including modified core packages to contain the data interception hooks.
+After a whole saturday and sunday had passed, I had finally fleshed out the changes of the core-packages (Accounts, DDP and Mongo), collected all necessary mylar-packages to run the app with an of-the-shelf meteor installation and merged the core changes into the latest (METEOR @0.9.2.2) release.
+You can now just drop the /packages dir into your meteor project without much hassle and get going with the encryption from there.

+I marked all mylar-changes with to the modifications in the packages ddp and mongo with START/END comments.
+Can we wrap this into a single package overriding the core packages by any chance?

 ## Check it out